catamphetamine/imageboard/docs/engines/lynxchan.md

   * Use the "block bypass" feature: solve a CAPTCHA and provide a Proof-of-Work.
 * If `error: "banned"` is returned:
   * If `bypass` cookies was passed:
-    * Check the "block bypass" status using "Get block bypass status" API:
+    * Check the "block bypass" status using "Get Block Bypass" API:
       * Examine `response.data`
         * If `valid` is `true` then it means that the ban is "non-bypassable".
 Won't be able to post (at least on that board).
         * If `valid` is `false`:
           * If `mode` is `0`, then can't use a "block bypass" mechanism.
 Won't be able to post (at least on that board).
-          * If `mode` is not `0`, then attempt to "renew a bypass" (receive a new `bypass` cookie) using "Renew block bypass" API:
+          * If `mode` is not `0`, then attempt to "renew a bypass" (receive a new `bypass` cookie) using "Create Block Bypass" API:
             * Request a CAPTCHA challenge.
             * Post the CAPTCHA challenge solution to the "Renew bypass" API.
 Check that the response is `status: "ok"`.
-            * Re-check "block bypass" status (with the new `bypass` cookie being set) using "Get block bypass status" API:
+            * Re-check "block bypass" status (with the new `bypass` cookie being set) using "Get Block Bypass" API:
               * Examine `response.data`
                 * If it's still not `valid` then that would be weird.
 Won't be able to post (at least on that board).
                 * If it's now `valid` then:
                   * If `validated` is not `false` then try to post.
-                  * If `validated` is `false` then "validate" the "bypass" using the "Validate block bypass" API:
+                  * If `validated` is `false` then "validate" the "bypass" using the "Validate Block Bypass" API:
                     * Provide a Proof-of-Work as the `code` parameter when calling that API.
                     * Examine the `response`
                       * If `status: "ok"`, then re-check "block bypass" status.
                       * Otherwise, the Proof-of-Work might be incorrect.

-### Get block bypass status
+### Get Block Bypass

 `GET` `/blockBypass.js?json=1`